fs-feup/autonomous-systems/docs/tutorials/git_tutorial.md

 ## Our Repository Context

-If you are already comfortable with Git, the next step is to follow [this tutorial](../compile-test-run.md), which provides tips on cloning the project, installing its dependencies, compiling the code, and running and testing the code.
+If you are already comfortable with Git, the next step is to follow [this tutorial](./contribute.md), which provides tips on cloning the project, installing its dependencies, compiling the code, and running and testing the code.
 However, here are some additional pieces of advice:

 1. **Commit Rules**

 There are git norms that must be respected.
-They can be found [here](../project-rules.md#commits).
+They can be found among the rules of the project.

 2. **Pull Requests**